apache/cordova-docs/docs/en/edge/cordova/contacts/contacts.md

 parties.
 Contact information is considered sensitive because it reveals the people with whom a person communicates.
-Therefore, in addition to your app's privacy policy, you should strongly consider providing a just-in-time notice prior to your app accessing or using contact data (if the device operating system doesn't do so already).
+Therefore, in addition to your app's privacy policy, you should strongly consider providing a just-in-time notice before the app accesses or uses contact data, if the device operating system doesn't do so already.
 That notice should provide the same information noted above, as well as obtaining the user's permission (e.g., by presenting choices for __OK__ and __No Thanks__).
-Note that some app marketplaces may require your app to provide just-in-time notice and obtain permission from the user prior to accessing contact data.
+Note that some app marketplaces may require the app to provide a just-in-time notice and obtain permission from the user prior to accessing contact data.
 A clear and easy-to-understand user experience surrounding the use of contact data will help avoid user confusion and perceived misuse of